 SCM professionals and stakeholders of all levels will benefit from this program.
 Participants will learn about the dynamics of a supply chain, the most relevant business and planning challenges, and the analytics tools and techniques to address them.
 They will explore the key concepts for working with SCM data while getting hands-on experience.
 Lecturers from Georgia Tech and consultants from ORTEC will cover both the theoretical and practical skills to efficiently conduct analytics and optimization to meet SCM needs.

 The certificate program consists of four courses that align the types of analytics with aspects of supply chain management.
 Participants can take all the courses (required to earn the certificate) or pick the ones most relevant to their own organizations and personal development.
 The courses are delivered as virtual sessions and are spread out over the calendar year.
 Each online course will consist of four half-day webinars held on consecutive days.
+Contact us for class dates and enrollment information.

 The program centers around the case of the Cardboard Company, a fictional organization based on real companies with whom ORTEC has worked.
 Participants will explore the dynamics of the company and be challenged to improve its performance.
 Through descriptive and diagnostic analytics in the first two courses, they will develop insights on underachieving metrics to develop quantifiable solution strategies that align with the company’s business strategy.
 Participants will build dashboards to display descriptive analytics and convey the results of diagnostic analytics.
 In the final two courses, they will use predictive and prescriptive analytics to build forecasting and anomaly detection models and optimize the Cardboard Company’s production and routing designs.